-3.4 Total Organic Carbon Analyser TOC-L with nitrogen accessory and autosampler x2
+3.5 Total Organic Carbon Analyser TOC-L with solid sample module, nitrogen accessory and autosampler

-A total organic carbon analyser (TOC) measures the carbon content of water.
-The instruments allow the measurement of inorganic carbon, non-purgeable organic carbon, total carbon and total nitrogen in water.
+A total organic carbon analyser (TOC) measures the carbon content of organic substances in water.
 An important capability for a TOC analyzer is the ability to oxidise organic carbon.
-The instrument can efficiently oxidise not only easily decomposed, low-molecular-weight organic compounds, but also hard-to-decompose macromolecular organic compounds.
-The Shimadzu TOC-L uses catalytic combustion oxidation and nondispersive infrared (NDIR) detection that permits measurements of all samples from ultrapure water to high C concentration water.
-(Range of measurement is $4 \mu g/L$ to 25000 mg/L.)
+The analyser can efficiently oxidise not only easily-decomposed, low-molecular-weight organic compounds, but also hard-to-decompose insoluble and macromolecular organic compounds.
+The Shimadzu TOC-L uses a unique combustion catalytic oxidation and nondispersive infrared (NDIR) method that permits measurements of all samples from ultrapure water to highly contaminated water.
+(Range of measurement is 4 μg/L to 25000 mg/L.)